Hendy/umbraco-look/README.md

 ### Search Results

-The search is performed by passing in the LookQuery model into the static Query method on the LookService.
+The search is performed by calling the static Query method on the LookService:

 ```csharp
 var lookResult = LookService.Query(lookQuery); // returns Our.Umbraco.Look.Model.LookResult